-2. Images allow specialist biologists to identify the foods at their leisure.
+2. Crisp images edited using Denoise AI allow specialist biologists to identify the foods at their leisure.
 It is also possible to identify the plant or animal foods to the generic or even specific level.

 3. Images allow us to know whether the bird bites, swallows or crush the foods; cast pellets later on…

 1. Pollinating of mistletoe flowers by Blue-crowned Hanging Parrot (Loriculus galgulus) and Scarlet-backed Flowerpecker (Dicaeum cruentatum) when the birds applies slight pressure on the flower buds to get at the nectar.
 This is a split-second action, the significance of which is usually missed when viewed through the binoculars.

 2. Keeping detailed records of breeding behaviour of Malaysian Plover (Charadrius peronii), Zebra Dove (Geopelia striata) and Little Tern (Sterna sumatrana) with photographic records.